 Questions?
 Contact Staci Williams, Manager of Community Engagement, at 313-414-9950 or email@example.com.

 How can I be sure that HFA: Elementary School is a quality school?
 HFA: Elementary School is developed and managed by Henry Ford Learning Institute (HFLI), a non-profit organization that offers highly regarded and innovative educational programs developed in partnership with other exemplary educational institutions.
 Families can be assured that the curriculum meets all state guidelines and national standards.
 Every instructor is highly qualified and holds a valid State of Michigan teaching certificate as a requirement of employment.
 We also have the support of corporate and community partners who, along with our parents, hold us to a high level of achievement.
 Our school district was designated by P21 as a 2015-2016 National 21st Century Learning Exemplar for our innovative teaching and learning practices; the HFA: SCS K-12 district is the first P21 Exemplar in Michigan.

 What is an enrollment lottery?
-If there are more applications submitted by the deadline date (April 7, 2017) than available seats for a particular grade, HFA: Elementary School will hold a random selection lottery.
+If there are more applications submitted by the deadline date (April 7, 2017) than available seats for a particular grade, HFA: Elementary School will hold a random selection lottery on April 14, 2017.
 All lottery applications will be drawn and placed on either the acceptance list or the waiting list for each grade based on the number they receive in the lottery.
 Please contact us at the number below with any questions.

 What happens if my student’s name is added to the waitlist at the lottery?
 Students on the acceptance list have until the enrollment date to accept their spot at our school for the 2017-2018 school year.
 If a student does not accept that seat by that date, HFA: Elementary School will offer that seat to the next eligible person on the waitlist.